-The Girl Scout Leadership Experience is based on three keys—discover, connect, and take action—but it’s not just for the girls!
+The Girl Scout Leadership Experience is based on three keys—discover, connect, and take action—but it’s not just for your troop!
 As a Girl Scout leader, you’ll embark on your own leadership journey as you help girls develop the vital leadership skills they’ll use to make the world a better place.
-The Girl Scout perspective on leadership is permeated with a few basic, but all-important, concepts.
+Here are a few basic concepts that outline what leadership means in Girl Scouting.

 Leadership is teaching girls: